howonlee/nn-turbulence/readme.md

-Turbulence phenomena in neural net
+Suspiciously turbulence-ish phenomena in neural net
 ===

 I was looking at renormalization group stuff for [Mertonon](https://github.com/howonlee/mertonon) in preparation for implementations like...
 6 months from now... when I decided I would poke at things while being weird about the grid sample.